Filter phasor coordinates#

 assert reference_signal.attrs['frequency'] == frequency

-Calculate and calibrate phasor coordinates:
+Calculate, calibrate, and plot the phasor coordinates:

 mean, real, imag = phasor_from_signal(signal, axis=0)